 Due to the complexity of customer demands and uncertainty in the market environment, successful strategy is increasingly realized through relationships with other organizations.
 Partnerships are also important to reach UN Sustainable Development Goals (Goal 17).
 This course provides a theoretical foundation for and assists the students in obtaining a skill set for developing and implementing corporate strategy through M&A (mergers and acquisitions) and alliances, with a particular focus on M&A. The structure of the course follows a decision making process related to these strategic choices, during which the students apply relevant research-based knowledge and methods for problem solving.
 The course is largely case-based, and the interdisciplinary nature of the strategic decisions is emphasized.
-The course aims at giving the students basic knowledge and a toolkit, which enables them to understand the M&A and alliances from managers` and employees` perspectives, reflect on their own role and contribution in such processes from the perspective of their own specialization, and to seek an increasingly active role in developing business relationships.
+The course aims at giving the students basic knowledge and a toolkit, which enables them to understand the M&A and alliances from managers` and employees` perspectives, reflect on their own role and contribution in such processes from the perspective of their own specialization, and to seek an increasingly active role in executing M&A and alliances.

 After completing the course, the participants have knowledge of